Fremantle to Hong Kong

 Departure: 11 nights departing 15 March 2021

-Above prices are based on per person in a twin share cabin.
+Above prices are based on per person in a twin share cabin or total cabin cost for a solo cabin.
 Prices are based on a from price.
 Strictly subject to availability.

 - Itinerary is subject to change at any time due to unforseen circumstances